kkdai/coapmq/README.md

 Features
 ---------------

-It is Golang implement base on draft RFC "[Publish-Subscribe Broker for the Constrained Application Protocol (CoAP)](https://datatracker.ietf.org/doc/draft-koster-core-coap-pubsub/?include_text=1)".
+It is Golang implement based on draft RFC "[Publish-Subscribe Broker for the Constrained Application Protocol (CoAP)](https://datatracker.ietf.org/doc/draft-koster-core-coap-pubsub/?include_text=1)".
 It is a replace version of [CoAPMQ](https://datatracker.ietf.org/doc/draft-koster-core-coapmq/).
-This package base on latest draft spec (2016/01/22).
+This package based on latest draft spec (2016/01/22).

 Features
 ---------------

-- Supprt pub/sub mechanism base on CoAP
+- Support pub/sub mechanism based on CoAP
 - It include a simple client/server
 - Add extra heart beat mechanism to ensure UDP tunnel alive.